Cerceis/cerceisLib/README.md

     * @7    Get substring between 2 characters or string, if multiple result is available, choosing is possible.
 * Array related
     * @2    Shuffle all element in an array
-    * @4    Remove duplicated elements and return array consist of only unique element
+    * @4    Remove duplicated elements and return array consist of only of the non-duplicated elements
     * @8    Extract specified property value from object or arrays of object
     * @9    Return array contains only unique field
     * @10   Get random Element from result (Can specify number of returns)